Multi-Platform SuperBrand Portfolio Introduction

 Until recently, it has been common practice for accountants to conservatively value brands in the balance sheet.
 Internal financial teams argued for the lowest valuation possible to reduce the risk of potential impairment at a future date.
 They push for a larger goodwill amount and a lower brand value in the balance sheet, traditionally amortizing brand portfolio valuations over 5 to 7 years.

-The global professional accounting community realized that this short-sighted approach to brand valuation and amortization did not make economic sense but they lacked brand valuation tools to implement much needed change.
+Leaders in the global professional accounting community realized that this short-sighted approach to brand valuation and amortization did not make economic sense but they lacked ISO brand valuation tools to implement much-needed change.

-This changed occured in 2018 with the indroduction of ISO 20671 accounting policies coupled with ISO 20666.
-Now, a companies brand portfolio can be regarded as long-lived assets whose value is driven by several inputs including marketing investments tied to enterprise revenue perfomance.
-This is further discussed hereunder in the section "Accounting Treatment Of Goodwill And Brands".
+This changed occurred in 2018 with the introduction of ISO 20671 accounting policies coupled with ISO 20666.
+Now, a companies brand portfolio can be regarded as long-lived assets whose value is driven by several inputs including marketing investments tied to enterprise revenue performance.
+This is further discussed hereunder in the section titled "Accounting Treatment Of Goodwill And Brands".

 Value Drivers Of Native .Com Digital Brands

 Companies and investors around the globe are seizing the obvious advantage by immediately acquiring market relevance with native digital branded .Com domains.
-This unprecedented demand is driving high sales levels for super-premium native digital domain assets with most high dollar sales transacting in private.
-The GlobalDigital.Com® SuperBrand Portfolio is in a class by itself because the availability of comparative aligned SuperBrand Portfolios is virtually non-existant in the global digital market.
+Hyper-accelerated market demand is driving unprecedented sales levels for super-premium native digital domain assets with most high dollar sales transacting in private.

 There is sound reasoning behind the acquisition of Native Super Premium .Com domain assets.
-Over the past 35 years US$ Trillions have already been invested in global digital advertising with increasing prioritization by individuals, groups and, corporations in owning premium .Com domain addresses as part of their speed-to- global brand strategy.
+Over the past 35 years, US$ Trillions have already been invested in global digital advertising channels with increasing prioritization by individuals, groups and, corporations in owning Super-Premium .Com domain addresses as part of their speed-to-global brand strategy.

-This massive growth in digital advertising investments dynamically scales accelerated SuperBrand .Com native digital brand name values that continue to grow in importance, and, have become integral and inseparable parts of multi-cultural vernacular of speech and expression.
+This massive growth in digital advertising investments dynamically scales accelerated SuperBrand .Com native digital brand name values that continue to grow in importance, and, have become integral and inseparable parts of the global multi-cultural parlance of modern speech and expression.

 Nevertheless, many of them adapted to a new environment where businesses and consumers are getting used to living with COVID-19 and adjusted their budgets in response.
 As a result, the global digital ad spending is expected to grow to $389.29 Bn in 2021- see chart below.

-Strong native digital brands that include Global Digital Superbrands are exceedingly valuable assets for any business, driving higher customer acquisition, satisfaction, loyalty, and, brand advocacy, consistently contributing to a given business's growth and profitability.
+Strong native digital brands that include Global Digital Superbrands are exceedingly valuable assets for any business.
+These momentum driven brands accelerate revenue growth, foster higher customer acquisition and retention, underpin product and service satisfaction, brand loyalty, and, brand advocacy, dynamically contributing to a given business's growth and profitability.

 Ad Value Drivers Of Native .Com Digital Brands